 If you’ve been looking to traditionally publish a novel, chances are you have heard the terms “query letter,” and/or “cover letter.”
 In case you haven’t, though, these two things are what you will typically send to either an agent or publisher to introduce your novel.
 You may ask yourself, “Why send a letter talking about my novel when I can just send the whole manuscript?”
 Well, here’s the thing.
-Imagine your job is to read things and judge whether or not your company is going to publish said things or not.
+Imagine your job is to read manuscripts and judge whether or not your company is going to publish said manuscripts or not.
 Which is more efficient:

 Receive thousands of manuscripts and read them to completion.

 Get thousands of short, one page synopses and judge from those.